SomethingNewUK/somethingnewuk.github.io/volunteer-roles.md

 * co-ordinate social media strategy.

 Interested in this role?
 Let us know by e-mailing [info@somethingnew.org.uk](mailto:info@somethingnew.org.uk) with a little bit about you, any relevant experience and why you're interested.
 We **will** respond!

+## Social Media Manager

+During a campaign, social media is one of our most powerful tools and it can easily take up a lot of time, so we're keen to have one individual take care of it.
+A social media manager will;

+* work with the communications manager on overall strategy,
+* help election candidates with social media coverage, including any training and set-up needs,
+* monitor social media channels and engage where appropriate,
+* develop our own "shareable" to try and encourage people to share our message.

+Interested in this role?
+Let us know by e-mailing [info@somethingnew.org.uk](mailto:info@somethingnew.org.uk) with a little bit about you, any relevant experience and why you're interested.
+We **will** respond!